aHeraud/bf/README.md

-# brainfuck
+# bf

-A brainfuck interpreter + dynarec.
+An interpreter + recompiler for the [brainfuck esoteric programming language](https://esolangs.org/wiki/brainfuck).
 Uses 8-bit wrapping memory cells, and a 30,000 byte memory array (no negative indices please!).

 ## Usage

-To run a brainfuck program, just call `brainfuck <sourcefile>`.
-This will run the program by translating it into x86_64 assembly and running it as native code.
-To run a program using the interpreter instead, use `brainfuck -i <sourcefile>`.
+To run a program, just call `bf <sourcefile>`.
+This will run the program by translating it into x86_64 machine code and running it as native code.
+To run a program using the interpreter instead, use `bf -i <sourcefile>`.

 ## Example